Beef Taco Pasta Salad

 Put together the Taco Pasta Salad

-This might take a little effort since this recipe makes a lot of Taco Pasta Salad, but it’s all good!
+Drizzle on the dressing, and toss until everything is coated.
+This might take a little effort since this recipe makes a lot, but it’s all good!

-Once everything has been combined, sprinkle the additional cheese and parsley on top, and serve immediately to guests.
+Once everything has been combined, sprinkle the additional cheese and parsley on top, and serve immediately.

 Please know that you can serve this dish warm or cold, though my family prefers it warm.